Oil & Gas

 The EAB is currently seeking citizen representatives.
 Citizen representatives on the EAB are available to hear comments and complaints from residents in their areas.
 For more information about the EAB, and a map of citizen representation areas and contacts.

-The EAB meets the first Thursday of each month at 6 pm in Rifle.
+The EAB meetings take place at 6 p.m. in Rifle.

 Oil & gas permitting